krsk29/ML-pipeline-Co2/README.md

 This project develops an end-to-end machine learning pipeline to predict CO2 emissions in construction logistics.
 It leverages PySpark, Apache Airflow, Docker, PostgreSQL and Github Actions to simulate a big data environment and production at scale.

 The project is in development.
 Once V1 is deployed, the upgrades to followe are:
-- Implement a chatbot - will use LLM and fine-tune it on the Logistics Data so that users can ask questions about it and receive answers
+- Implement a chatbot - will use LLM and fine-tune it on the Logistics Data so that users can ask questions about it and receive answers (Switch to LLM branch to see inital architecture design - not merged yet)
 - Include Apache Beam in the tech-stack to unify all data processing jobs (which are currently performed in scripts and managed by Apache Airflow)
 - more to follow ..